danielspofford/blogposts/posts/aws-iot-elixir-nerves.md

 Core allows you to leverage MQTT topic wild cards like `+` and `#` to specify multiple topics at once.
-When an action is triggered you can take predefined actions like writing to a dynamo table, adjusting a CloudWatch alarm, or a whole host of other actions, but the escape hatch being invoking a lambda which allows you to do whatever you want.
+When an action is triggered you can take predefined actions like writing to a dynamo table, adjusting a CloudWatch alarm, or a whole host of other actions, but the escape hatch is invoking a lambda which allows you to do whatever you want.

 ### NervesHub